Beam-Connectivity/beam-connectivity.github.io/index.md

 We understand that the package is about more than just the salary, so we want to be clear about what you will get as a Beam staffer:

-* 🌍 Highly flexible, remote working
+* 🌍 Highly flexible, remote working with use of hotdesking facilities near to you

 * ⛱ 25 days holiday